scikit-image/scikit-image/INSTALL.rst

 We also make a few more assumptions about your system:

-- You have a C compiler setup.
+- You have a C compiler set up.
-- You have a C++ compiler setup.
+- You have a C++ compiler set up.
 - You are running a version of python compatible with our system as listed in our `setup.py file <https://github.com/scikit-image/scikit-image/blob/master/setup.py#L212>`_.
 - You've cloned the git repository into a directory called ``scikit-image``.
+  You have set up the `upstream` remote to point to our repository and `origin` to point to your fork.

 This directory contains the following files:

 .. code-block::